 What Are the Cons of Choosing Laminate Countertops?

 Although laminate countertops stand up to a lot of spills and scratches, they can be damaged.
 And when they finally are, it's nearly impossible to repair.
 Not only that, but the damage tends to spread.
 That layer on top of the countertop protects some really vulnerable layers underneath.
 Once the surface is damaged and the area underexposed, the countertops will start to deteriorate rapidly.
 Laminate countertops have seams or places where the pieces meet.
 The seams are visible but glued together.
 The seams are extremely susceptible to water damage.
 If you notice swelling or odd shapes in parts of the seams, you may need to look at the cost of repair.
 Unless you take care of it quickly, the damage will spread.

 Cleaning Laminate Countertops:

 Like many types of countertops, cleaning laminate is actually a simple process.
-For daily cleaning use a clean cloth and a mild dish soap and water.
+For daily cleaning use a clean cloth, a mild dish soap, and water.
 Dry the countertop after washing to prevent water from pooling in the seams.
 That's really all that is necessary to clean the surfaces most often.